sensei-hacker/inavwiki/Navigation-modes.md

 MULTIROTOR

-For multirotor it will hold 3D position, throttle is automatic (AH).
+For multirotors it will hold 3D position, throttle is automatic (AH).
 You can use your roll and pitch stick to move around.
-The position hold will be resumed when you center the roll/pitch stick again.
-You can also enable HEADING HOLD at the same time to lock the heading.
+The POSHOLD will be resumed when you center the roll/pitch stick again.
+HEADING HOLD is now included automatically to achieve 3D stability and it is therefore unwise to add it yourself.

-POSHOLD can be modified via the ADVANCED TUNING TAB under the heading Multirotor Navigation Settings
+POSHOLD permits smooth controlled flight and can be modified via the ADVANCED TUNING TAB under the heading Multirotor Navigation Settings

  The User Control Mode can be either ATTI or CRUISE: